What is a Patient Information Leaflet and why is it useful?

 VERTAB® SR 240 Tablets

-Please read this leaflet carefully before you start taking your tablets.
+Please read this leaflet carefully before you start taking this medicine because it contains important information for you.

 In this leaflet: